LakeinLove/Mage-The-Awakening/Magic/Magic Concepts/Sympathy/Sympathy.md

 | Medium               | 2                                | 2                             |
 | Weak                 | 1                                | 3                             |

-When affecting links with magic, each connection is treated as a subject for the purposes of spell factors.
+When affecting links with magic, each connection is treated as a subject for the purposes of [[Spell Factors]].
 For example, a spell that dampens a sympathetic connection can dampen multiple connections by increasing the Scale factor.

 ---